History of climate change science: Scientists increasingly predict warming, 1970s

 Mean temperature anomalies during the period 1965 to 1975 with respect to the average temperatures from 1937 to 1946.
 This dataset was not available at the time.

+Anthropogenic global warming—not global cooling or "imminent ice ages"—dominated peer-reviewed literature in the 1970s, contrary to false claims that climate science subsequently reversed its consensus.

 In the early 1970s, evidence that aerosols were increasing worldwide and that the global temperature series showed cooling encouraged Reid Bryson and some others to warn of the possibility of severe cooling.
 The questions and concerns put forth by Bryson and others launched a new wave of research into the factors of such global cooling.
 Meanwhile, the new evidence that the timing of ice ages was set by predictable orbital cycles suggested that the climate would gradually cool, over thousands of years.
 Several scientific panels from this time period concluded that more research was needed to determine whether warming or cooling was likely, indicating that the trend in the scientific literature had not yet become a consensus.
 For the century ahead, however, a survey of the scientific literature from 1965 to 1979 found 7 articles predicting cooling and 44 predicting warming (many other articles on climate made no prediction); the warming articles were cited much more often in subsequent scientific literature.
 Research into warming and greenhouse gases held the greater emphasis, with nearly six times more studies predicting warming than predicting cooling, suggesting concern among scientists was largely over warming as they turned their attention toward the greenhouse effect.

 John Sawyer published the study Man-made Carbon Dioxide and the "Greenhouse" Effect in 1972.
 He summarized the knowledge of the science at the time, the anthropogenic attribution of the carbon dioxide greenhouse gas, distribution and exponential rise, findings which still hold today.
 Additionally he accurately predicted the rate of global warming for the period between 1972 and 2000.